13Reliability and Performance of PV Systems

 Read more

-Task 13 is subdivided into three topical Subtasks reflecting the three objectives stated above.
-The fourth Subtask, dissemination of information and outreach, utilises the output of the three subtasks and disseminates the tailored deliverables produced in the three subtasks.
+Task 13 is subdivided into four topical Subtasks reflecting the objectives stated above.
+The fifth Subtask, dissemination of information and outreach, utilises the output of the three subtasks and disseminates the tailored deliverables produced in the three subtasks.

 1Subtask 1 Challenges and Reliability of New PV Module Structures